tsevdos/greek-in-tech/README.md

 ### .getEntry(id: number): object
 Specific entry.

+You can play with the greek-in-tech API on this [runkit notebook](https://runkit.com/tsevdos/greek-in-tech-api-example).

 ## Contributing
 All the entries are located into a single [JSON file](data/entries.json).
 Just add your entry, check everything using `npm run prepublish` and create a pull request.